DiljotDolaSaini/3D-Spatial-Mapping-Device/README.md

 Here is a demo of collecting the data:

 Now all you do is run Open3d.py to see the 3d mapped environment around the device.
-Since I placed the device in a show box, I was able to get the following output.
+Since I placed the device in a shoe box, I was able to get the following output.

 <img width="797" alt="Screen Shot 2021-10-21 at 8 02 18 PM" src="https://user-images.githubusercontent.com/70975819/138372874-0568828b-5645-4060-9067-b779c5098113.png">